smblott-github/chromi/README.md

 ------------

 To build chromi, run `cake build` in the project's root folder.
-This compiles the Coffeescript files to Javascript.
+This compiles the Coffeescript source to Javascript.

 ### Extension Installation

-The extension can be installed as an unpackaged extension directly from the project folder (see "Load unpacked extension..." on chrome's "Extensions" page).
+The extension can be installed as an unpacked extension directly from the project folder (see "Load unpacked extension..." on chrome's "Extensions" page).

-If the extension cannot contact the server or if the connection fails, then a reconnect is attempted once every five seconds.
+If the extension cannot connect to the server or if the connection fails, then reconnection is attempted once every five seconds.

 ### Server Installation